strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 ### Connect an App to a database

 On the DigitalOcean App Platform there is an option between a development or a managed (production) database.
-On the following screen :
+On the following screen:

 1. click **add resource**,
 2. select database, and click **Add**,